 The Mississippi River

-Mississippi River History
+Mississippi River Boat History

 St. Paul and Minneapolis exist today because of riverboats.
 In fact, virtually every city along the major rivers of the United States can trace its very existence to the arrival of riverboats in America.
 In the early 1800s, the Minnesota Territory was inhabited by Native Americans, soldiers, trappers, traders, explorers, and lumbermen.
 The cities, if you could call them that, were little more than camps where these rugged individuals congregated to drink, play cards, fight, and rest.